Abdulbariky/book-search-app/README.md

 ## Copyright and License Information

-This project is licensed under the MIT License.
+This project is licensed under the (MIT License).

 Copyright (C) [2024] [Abdulbarik]